-Patrick O'Keeffe brings more than 30 years of experience in the airline industry at American Airlines Group, Inc. O'Keeffe is the former senior human resources officer for American Airlines.
+Patrick O'Keeffe has been a member of our Board of Directors since April 2022.
+Mr. O'Keeffe brings more than 30 years of experience in the airline industry at American Airlines Group, Inc. O'Keeffe is the former senior human resources officer for American Airlines.
 From 2017 to 2020, he led American's global People team, managing talent acquisition and development, compensation, health and wellness, pension and 401(k) management, team member engagement as well as diversity, equity and inclusion.
 Prior to that, he held multiple leadership positions in IT at American.
-He serves on the boards of Lambda Legal and the National Gay and Lesbian Chamber of Commerce.
+He is on the board of advisors for ID90 Travel.
+He also serves on the board of Lambda Legal.
 He earned an MBA from Rice University in Houston and a BBS in accounting and finance from the University of Limerick in Ireland.
+Mr. O'Keeffe is a valuable member of the Board of Directors because of his experience as an executive at a large public company and his expertise in the airline industry.